Patrick581/Sonic-Gens-2011-Save/README.md

 This is my Sonic Generations (2011) save.
-It has an S ranks in all the stages, bosses (inculdeing hard mode), riaval battles (also inculdeing hard mode), and challanges.
+It has a S ranks on all the stages, bosses (inculdeing hard mode), riaval battles (also inculdeing hard mode), and challanges.
 It has all the red star ring.
 It also has all the statues.